hive-engine/ssc_tokens_history/README.md

-# Steem Smart Contracts tokens history
+# Hive Smart Contracts history

-This new version is available at https://history.steem-engine.com/accountHistory
+This new version is available at https://accounts.hive-engine.com/

+### Tokens History:

 The parameters available are:
-account: a STEEM account (required)
+account: a HIVE account (required)
-symbol: a Steem-Engine token symbol (optional)
+symbol: a Hive-Engine token symbol (optional)
 timestampStart: a unix timestamp that represents the start of the dataset (optional)
 timestampEnd: a unix timestamp that represents the end of the dataset (optional)
 limit: number of records for the dataset (max is 500) (optional)